 The choir has recently recorded a CD of choral works by E. W. Naylor, which was launched at a recital at the Temple Church, London in March 2014.
 In the same year the choir toured to New York, Connecticut and Boston and gave concerts at Trinity Church, Wall Street, Yale University and Harvard Memorial Church.

-Since then, the choir has toured to Copenhagen, Malmö and Munich.
+Since then, the choir has toured to Copenhagen, Malmö, Munich, Kraków and Barcelona.
 They also made a recording of well-known Christmas carols for Imagem Productions and their voices were heard on the Christmas special of BBC Eastenders.
 In March 2016 the choir gave a performance of Bach St John Passion with a professional baroque orchestra and also sang both Mozart Requiem and Haydn The Creation jointly with Queens' College Choir at St Martin-in-the-Fields, London.